playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/graph-view.md

 ![][context-menu-image]

-Clicking on a node will open up the context menu for the some or all following options depending on the node and access permissions:
+Clicking on a node will open up the context menu for some or all following options depending on the node and access permissions:

 - **View Changes** - Launch a Diff View between this checkpoint and its immediate predecessor. ([More details][view-changes])